CloseCall/quadcopter/README.md

 Latest Design idea:
 --------------
 A lot of designs I have seen are using a dual board design: One board that takes in commands from a rf transmitter and a second board that does navigation by simulating those rf signals to the controller board.

-I am leaning towards a single board (most likely an rpi) for simplicity and easy of programming (all in Python) but may later move to a dual board setup.
+I plan on using a single board (Raspberry Pi) initally to run the whole system.
+When the software works, I will port it to an Arduino and the rpi will handle the navigation.

 Milestones:
 -----------